crosetto/SoAvsAoS/README.md

 ```

 We call the helper functions defined for the SoA and AoS policies.
-We know by C++17 guaranteed copy elision that the [sourcecode]operator[]``` does not instantiate anything -- not yet.
+We know by C++17 guaranteed copy elision that the ```operator[]``` does not instantiate anything -- not yet.

 Now this is no standard container, so we have to define an iterator in order to use it whithin STL algorithms.
 The iterator we build looks like a STL iterator for a container of tuple,
-except for the fact that it must hold a reference to the container, because when we call the dereference operator we want to call our storage's [sourcecode]operator[]```, which statically dispatches the operation
+except for the fact that it must hold a reference to the container, because when we call the dereference operator we want to call our storage's ```operator[]```, which statically dispatches the operation
 using the container's data layout policy.

 ```C++